UCAS code

 - Practice analysing human behaviour through social research, so you can gain insights to help improve people’s wellbeing

-- Customise your degree to match your ambitions – some modules reduce the amount of time you’d need to train for a policing career or as a probation officer
+- Customise your sociology and criminology degree to match your ambitions – some modules reduce the amount of time you’d need to train for a policing career or as a probation officer

 Recognised by: